SpenceKonde/megaTinyCore/megaavr/libraries/Logic/Tricks_and_Tips.md

   * The CCL power consumption is insignificantwhen not transitioning.
   * Excess power consumption is mostly dependent on the frequency of pin transitions.
   * Excess power consumption was observed by misconfiguring a CCL in an arguably pathological way, typical applications of the CCL use very little power.
-* CCL propagation delay at 5V is arond 6.0 ns.
+* CCL propagation delay at 5V is around 6.0 ns.
 EVSYS 4.25 ns.
   * Only about 50% higher at 3.3V
   * Between 3.0 and 1.9V, the propagation delay doubles.
 * Some general learnings about the parts:
   * At room temperatiure, this 3224 specimen didn't quit working at 20 MHz (was repeated at 1 to get cleaner numbers to lower voltages) until vdd was below 2.5V, which is 0.2v below the stated minimum voltage for 10 MHz.
-Of course, all the CPU had to do was execute repeated rjmp .-2 instructions, but this once again prooves that these parts blow their specs out of the water at room temperatire
+Of course, all the CPU had to do was execute repeated rjmp .-2 instructions, but this once again proves that these parts blow their specs out of the water at room temperatire
   * If voltage may droop and return without going to zero, USE BOD IF YOU WANT IT TO COME BACK CLEANLY FROM UNDERVOLTAGE EVENT!